FarnoodID/C-MinusPlus/README.md

-# C-MinusPlus Language Interpreter Repository
+# C-MinusPlus Language Compiler

-Welcome to the **C-MinusPlus** Language Interpreter!
+Welcome to the **C-MinusPlus** Language Compiler!
 This repository contains the implementation of a new programming language called C-MinusPlus, designed to provide a fun and educational experience in programming language development.
 Below, you will find detailed information about the project, its structure, features, and how to run it.

 ## Repository Structure